changtaoli/oct-for-spoofing-detection/README.md

 # How to use

-1. To get Fig.1 in our paper, go to the notebook named SCL.
+1. To get Fig.1 in our paper, go to the notebook named SCL_analysis.
 There are detailed instruction on how to produce this figure.
 The raw data used to generate Fig.1 is also included in this notebook.
 2. To train you own model, run
    ```python train.py --finetune --epochs 300```
 3. To do inference with our/your checkpoint, see the notebook named inference.
 Once after finishing inference and get the score file, you can use tDCF_python_v2 directory which is provided by ASVspoof organizers to get EER and t-DCF.